 3. Mix in moments of food and celebration

 Food is such a central part of holiday celebrations, so take the time to photograph all those traditional dishes and tantalizing treats you look forward to all year.
-Pictures of a colorful table setting or steaming mugs of cocoa go a long way to evoke the senses.
-If the cooks and bakers in your family don’t mind, go behind the scenes in the kitchen to capture cookie-making or special recipes in action.
-And of course, raise a glass (and a camera!) when family members start making toasts.
+Pictures of a colorful table setting, steaming mugs of cocoa, or decadent desserts go a long way to evoke the senses.
+Some people may even want to be photographed with their favorite dish.
+And of course, raise a glass (and a camera!) when family members gather around the table and start making toasts before the holiday feast.

-4. Follow the action
+5. Follow the action

-5. Don’t forget the details
+7. Don’t forget the details

-We tend to gravitate toward the big reveal or grand finale when taking photos, but no holiday story is complete without the little moments.
+We tend to gravitate toward the big reveal or grand finale when taking holiday pictures, but no festive story is complete without the little moments.
 Experiment photographing people, rooms, and objects from different angles and perspectives, by getting down low or moving in for a close-up.
 When flipping through a photo album, it can also be fun to encounter shots of people partway out of the frame, in silhouette or profile, or simply feeling playful—showing off happy feet in cozy socks, maybe?
 Keep it interesting by mixing up the compositions and the subject matter.

-6. Take it on the road
+8. Take it on the road

-Do you have a collection of holiday photos or favorite images just waiting to become a keepsake?
+Do you have a collection of holiday pictures or favorite images just waiting to become a keepsake?
 Design your own photo book today, then print and share your special collection with friends and family.